 Certain types of businesses and services are not permitted to use Shopify Payments.
 To see if you can use Shopify Payments, check the list of prohibited business types for the country your business operates in:

 Can I accept debit cards on Shopify Payments?

-Shopify Payments can accept Visa, MasterCard, and Amex debit cards in Canada, the United Kingdom, Ireland, and Australia.
+Shopify Payments can accept Visa, Mastercard, and Amex debit cards in Canada, the United Kingdom, Ireland, Australia, and New Zealand.
 In the United States, you can also accept JCB, Discover, and Diners Club debit cards.